 However, it is crucial to note that international travelers can get refunds on some of the VAT taxes paid during their visit.

-5: Why is Iceland so expensive?
-Some of the Expensiveness Comes From The Populace
+Some of the Expensiveness Is From The Populace

 Another answer to “Why is Iceland so expensive?” comes with the small population.
 Iceland has a population of under 340,000 permanent residents.
 This is far smaller than even the least populated state in the United States (Wyoming has 572,000 people at last count).